Kevalin/bak_nodejs_config/README.md

-The function of this program backups config-files of node js servers to a focusing bak-servers.\n
+The function of this program backups config-files of node js servers to a focusing bak-servers.

 My thinking is logining each server to exec some shell commands that it can do everything for my mind.
 The step: